HBLFA Raumberg-Gumpenstein/Terler

 Milk production and animal nutrition

-The employees of this department deal with research questions on current topics in ruminant feeding and milk production.
-The questions addressed arise from practical problems as well as political and social requirements.
+The staff of this department focus on research questions concerning current topics in ruminant feeding and milk production.
+The research questions addressed arise from practical problems as well as political and societal requirements.

-Our tasks are the experimental treatment of all questions of milk production and animal nutrition in the areas of nutrient requirements (physiology), environmental impact (ecology) and economic viability (economy).
+Our tasks include the experimental investigation of all questions relating to milk production and animal nutrition within the tension between nutrient requirements (physiology), environmental impact (ecology) and economic efficiency (economics).

-• Nutrient and mineral requirements of agricultural animals
+• Nutritional and mineral requirements of farm animals

 • Digestive physiology, feeding and animal health